lammps/lammps/doc/src/pair_meam_sw_spline.rst

    pair_coeff * * Ti.meam.sw.spline Ti Ti Ti

-The 1st 2 arguments must be \* \* so as to span all LAMMPS atom types.
+The first 2 arguments must be \* \* so as to span all LAMMPS atom types.
 The three Ti arguments map LAMMPS atom types 1,2,3 to the Ti element in the potential file.
 If a mapping value is specified as NULL, the mapping is not performed.
 This can be used when a *meam/sw/spline*